John Wendling: Buffalo Bills

-Wendling was drafted by the Buffalo Bills in the sixth round with the 184th overall pick in the 2007 NFL Draft.
+Wendling was selected by the Buffalo Bills in the sixth round with the 184th overall pick in the 2007 NFL draft.
 He signed a contract with the team on July 24, 2007.
 He was waived on February 16, 2010.

 Detroit Lions

 Wendling signed with the Detroit Lions on August 27, 2010.

 Wendling was named a special teams Pro Bowl alternate for the NFC during the 2010 NFL season.

 Wendling's contract ran out following the 2013 season and he was not re-signed by the Lions.
-He is still a free agent.